-For all scow monitoring and ullage profiles and all hopper dredges, the annual QA check verifies the accuracy of the forward and aft draft sensors by comparing the observed scow hull draft marks with the corresponding sensor readings from the DQM data.
-The QA check team reviews the difference between instrument and manually measured averaged drafts to ensure that the system is operating within acceptable accuracy (+/- 0.1' in calm seas conditions) and directs the contractor to recalibrate or repair system components as necessary.
+For all Scow Monitoring, Scow Ullage, and Hopper Dredge profiles, the annual QA check verifies the accuracy of the forward and aft draft sensors by comparing the observed scow hull draft marks with the corresponding sensor readings from the DQM data.
+The QA check team reviews the difference between instrument and manually measured averaged drafts to ensure that the system is operating within acceptable accuracy (+/- 0.1' in calm seas conditions), directing the Contractor to recalibrate or repair system components as necessary.